 Betterment’s new “Tax Loss Harvesting+” program works to offset taxes on both gains and income.
 At no additional cost, this improved program runs throughout the day and can reduce your tax burden more than other automated tax loss harvesting tools.
 According to Betterment, taking advantage of this perk can save the average investor as much as $3,000 per year.

-Customer service: In addition to the perks I’ve mentioned, something else gave Betterment an edge: When I was exploring my options and looking for answers to my most pressing questions, Betterment provided me with excellent customer service.
+Customer service: In addition to the perks mentioned, something else gave Betterment an edge: Betterment provides excellent customer service.

-Betterment’s goal planning option helps people like me customize their accounts to reach four primary types of investing goals: retirement, safety net, wealth building, and major purchase.
-As someone with goals that fall into each of those buckets, I see plenty of ways I could benefit.
+Goal setting: Betterment’s goal planning option helps people customize their accounts to reach four primary types of investing goals: retirement, safety net, wealth building, and major purchase.

 RetireGuide: Another huge perk Betterment offers is their RetireGuide, a series of online surveys that help you determine whether you’ll be able to achieve your long-term financial goals.